ngarak-dev/laravel-modularization/README.md

 - Authentication middleware
 - Blade templates with Tailwind CSS styling
 - Authentication routes
+- Dashboard page

-The generated authentication system uses pure Blade templates (no Livewire) and follows Laravel's best practices while maintaining a clean, modular structure.
+The generated authentication system uses pure Blade templates (no Livewire) and follows Laravel's best practices.
+By default, it will create a module named 'Auth' if no name is provided.

-When you run this command, it generates the following structure in your module:
+When you run this command, it generates the following structure:

 ```
-modules/YourModule/
+modules/Auth/
 ├── Http/
 │   ├── Controllers/
 │   │   └── Auth/                       # Authentication controllers